 Margaret formerly worked for RBC Royal Bank (RBC), the largest financial institution in Canada.
 During her vast and varied career, Margaret engaged in many transformational initiatives.
 She strategized and launched new product and loyalty programs for international credit card portfolios within Canada, the United States, and throughout the Caribbean.
 She was involved in the launch of EMV (Chip and PIN) within Canada, managed a 150+ member team of global vendors to support the complex payments industry, and acted as a leader in establishing Moneris Solutions, an acquiring and payments solution provider.
 She is well versed in the industry, starting out by helping to transform RBC’s Service Delivery throughout Canada, instituting global policies and procedures, and even working as a branch manager.

-Process Management, Business Alignment, Change Management, Operations Management, Fuel Pricing & Supply, Learning and Development, Restaurant OperationsBiography
+Program Management, Process Management, Business Alignment, Change Management, Operations Management, Fuel Pricing & Supply, Learning & Development, Restaurant OperationsBiography

-Matt has held numerous senior level operations positions with SuperAmerica, Speedway SuperAmerica, Alimentation Couche-Tard, and Pilot Travel Centers.
+As a leader in his field, Matt has enjoyed numerous senior level operations positions within SuperAmerica, Speedway SuperAmerica, Alimentation Couche-Tard, and Pilot Travel Centers.
 His experience operating units includes hands-on and financial accountability for a variety of branded fast foods including Subway, Taco Bell, Arby's and Wendy's.
 He managed the "war room" for Speedway SuperAmerica, responsible for setting retail gasoline prices for 2400 locations in twelve states.

-Matt was certified as an industry trainer through courses at the University of Kentucky, Ashland Petroleum Company and Vanderbilt University.
-He is a member of the National and Central Florida Association of Talent Development.
-He is a member of Project Management Institute (PMI) and Project Management Academy.
+Matt’s considerable credentials validate his expertise.
+He earned a Bachelor of Arts degree from the University of Kentucky.
+He was certified as an industry trainer through courses at the University of Kentucky, Ashland Petroleum Company, and Vanderbilt University.
+He is a member of the National and Central Florida Association of Talent Development and of the Project Management Institute (PMI) and Project Management Academy.